SamueleD98/assignment_1/README.md

 The considered mobile robot retrieves environment related information from an ontology and uses this data for moving across locations.
 Here how the robot should behave:
+1. The robot should load a map before any other action
-1. The robot should move between corridors
+2. The robot should move between corridors
-2. If a room is not visited for a given time, the robot should visit it
+3. If a room is not visited for a given time, the robot should visit it
-3. If the robot's battery is low on energy, the robot should stop the current action and go in a specific room for recharging.
+4. If the robot's battery is low on energy, the robot should stop the current action and go in a specific room for recharging.

+### Assumptions

 ### Package List

 The repository contains the following resources:
 - action --> actions' structure
+  - OICommand.action: It defines the goal and results concerning the ontology interface
+  - Scanner.action: It defines the goal and result concerning the map scanning/loading
+  - Plan.action: It defines the goal and results concerning motion planning
+  - Control.action: It defines the goal and results concerning motion controlling
 - launcher --> ROS launchers
 - msg --> messages' structure
+  - Point.msg: It is the message representing a 2D point
 - ontology --> .owl files
+  - map1.owl: ontology as described in the assignment
 - scripts --> python scripts for the ROS nodes
 - srv --> services' structure
+  - GetPose.srv: It defines the request and response to get the current robot position
+  - SetPose.srv: It defines the request and response to set the current robot position
 - images --> images shown in this ReadMe

 There are also files related to the ROS architecture (*CMakeLists.txt* and *package.xml*) and to the code documentation (*Makefile*, *conf.py* and *index.rst*).